 Whether you've a right to a discount is a different thing.
 It's likely it will be easier to ask for a reduction on services that are usually charged per head, such as food or table decorations.
 It's also worth checking the contract to see if it lets you ask for a reduction based on the number of guests attending too.

-Ward says: “Asking for a reduction would be a request to vary the contract.
-You cannot insist that the venue agrees to a reduction, but I would thoroughly encourage venues and couples to talk to each other, to see if agreement can be reached.”
+Emma Ward, a partner at Nelsons Solicitors, says: "Asking for a reduction would be a request to vary the contract.
+You cannot insist that the venue agrees to a reduction, but I would thoroughly encourage venues and couples to talk to each other, to see if agreement can be reached."